 Exploring the Historic Jamestown settlement, is also an option.
 Both Jamestown locations offer a glimpse into early colonial life via artifact museums, costumed interpreters, recreations of the settlement grounds, building ruins, and so much more.
 Each also have their own entrance fees.
 Pro tip: If you have a National Park Pass, you’ll receive a discounted rate to Historic Jamestown.

 -Have a late lunch and a wine tasting at Williamsburg Winery just outside of Jamestown.
-There are two locations on the winery’s grounds to dine at, but we can only speak to one: The Gabriel Archer Tavern.
-This farm-to-fork restaurant serves impeccable food.
+The Gabriel Archer Tavern is located on site, and this farm-to-fork restaurant serves impeccable food.
 We sampled a smattering of things on the lunch menu and have not one bad thing to say about meal, service, or experience.
+The winery also offers live music on their outdoor pavilion each week and private tasting tours in their wine cellar.